Yicheng-1218/IMLP343/README.md

 # PyLearnML

 ## Overview
-**PyLearnML** is a comprehensive repository designed to help users learn and implement machine learning concepts using Python.
-This repository includes a series of tutorials and code examples that cover fundamental and advanced topics in machine learning.
+**PyLearnML** is a comprehensive repository documenting my participation in a machine learning (ML) course.
+This repository includes hands-on code examples and visualizations for various ML topics, demonstrating the process of building and analyzing machine learning models.

 ## Contents
 - **Unit 01: Python Basics**